What we are doing

 Bay of Plenty Regional Council works closely with Coast Care groups, which promote the restoration of coastal dunes, to enhance the natural buffer between coast and land.

-A recent review of the effect of climate change on the Bay of Plenty coastline (NIWA 2006) confirms that climatic variation can influence storminess, wave conditions sediment supply and coastal processes such as erosion.
+Climatic variation can influence storminess, wave conditions sediment supply and coastal processes such as erosion.
 Future changes in climate will alter these processes in the coastal environment, but in many instances there needs to be more data to accurately assess impacts.
 This also applies to sea level rise which has been rising at a historical rate of around 1.8mm/year.
 Until more information becomes available on rates of vertical land movement throughout the Bay of Plenty and any acceleration that could occur with global climate change, then accurate local impact assessment is not possible.
-In the meantime the current global estimate is considered appropriate and it is recommended that for planning purposes an allowance of 0.5 m for 2100 is used (as adopted in the Regional Policy Statement).
+In the meantime the current global estimate is considered appropriate and it is recommended that for planning purposes an allowance of 0.9 m for 2100 is used (as adopted in the Regional Policy Statement).
 More information on climate change is available in the Long Term Plan.

-The Coastal Plan encourages prudent land use planning and has an objective of "no increase in the total physical risk from coastal hazards".
+The Regional Coastal Environment Plan encourages prudent land use planning and has an objective of "no increase in the total physical risk from coastal hazards".
 Read more about planning and coastal hazards.